EventStore/EventStore/docs/indexes.md

 **Default**: `16`

-`IndexCacheDepth` effects how many midpoints EventStoreDB calculates for an index file which effects file size slightly, but can effect lookup times significantly.
+`IndexCacheDepth` affects how many midpoints EventStoreDB calculates for an index file which affects file size slightly, but can affect lookup times significantly.
 Looking up a stream entry in a file requires a binary search on the midpoints to find the nearest midpoint, and then a seek through the entries to find the entry or entries that match.
 Increasing this value decreases the second part of the operation and increase the first for extremely large indexes.